frankiert/crass.ai-big-bench-contribution/How to improve current LLM.md

 First of all, it is by no means the goal of this task to test general AI, so judging it by this standard would be ill pursued.

 But on a more moderate note the question does arise if anything meaningful is being tested by these tasks, as an LLM could so to say 'memorize' all potential courses of interaction of two objects on top of having all its properties stored.
-In that case this LLM would be just the fascinating parrot GPT3 (CIT) is without understanding a word it utters.
+In that case this LLM would be just the fascinating parrot GPT3 is (Bender et al. 2021) without understanding a word it utters.

 To that objection two remarks shall be made.
 First, indeed to test LLMs thoroughly whether they can be claimed to be somewhat intelligent by more human standards, it would need to be able to transfer its learnt knowledge to different yet unknown domains and show it can generalize broadly and accurately, for instance demonstrating a firm grip of physics underlying the dynamic of liquids by transferring its laws and correctly predicting the behavior of solid objects.
 As suggested above, this improvement can be accommodated easily within the given framework.